Langevin equation with potential of mean force: The case of anchored bath: Pre-Langevin equation

 Substituting into (\ref{aux54}) yields the equation of motion in the pre-Langevin form

-Compared to the case of a passive bath, this equation has two visible and intuitively expected differences.
-First, the external potential $V_{ex}$ is replaced by the PMF $V_*=V_{ex}+\Delta V$.
-Second, the integral term of the equation involves the correlation $\langle E F^\dagger(\tau)\rangle$ rather than $\langle F F^\dagger(\tau)\rangle$.
+This equation is similar to that for a passive bath~\cite{MO,KO}, with the only visible difference that the external potential $V_{ex}$ is replaced by the PMF $V_*=V_{ex}+\Delta V$.
+A hidden difference is that the projected force $F^\dagger(t)=e^{\mathcal Q L t} \mathcal Q F$ has the additional factor $\mathcal Q$, which ensures that $\langle F^\dagger(t)\rangle\sim \mathcal {PQ}=0$ for any time.
 The equation is exact, but not yet operational because $F^\dagger(t)$ depends on the system's variables.
 That dependence can be made explicit by expanding the projected force in powers of a small mass ratio parameter $\lambda$, $F^\dagger(t)=F_0(t)+\lambda\, F_1(t)+\cdots$.
-For a passive bath, in the leading (zeroth) order in $\lambda$ the projected force $F^\dagger(t)\approx F_0(t)$ does not depend on the system's variables, and Eq. (\ref{pre_Langevin}) is readily reduced to the standard Langevin equation.
+For a passive bath, in the leading (zeroth) order in $\lambda$ the projected force $F^\dagger(t)\approx F_0(t)$ does not depend on the system's variables, and Eq. (\ref{pre_Langevin}) is readily reduced to the standard generalized Langevin equation.
 However, as we shall see in the next section, for a non-passive bath $F^\dagger(t)$ depends on the system's position even in the leading approximation.
 That dependence is a priori unknown, which may undermine the derivation of a practically useful Langevin equation with a PMF.